Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Case Study

 \subsection{Probabilistic FRMs}

-The \textit{high res} scenario reaches a share of intermittent renewable generation of 60~\%.
-The dispatch of these share proves challenging when accounting for expected deviation between the day-ahead market stage and real-time.
-In Section~\ref{ssec:nrel-frm_cc} we propose a chance-constrained formulation for \glspl{frm}, that reduce the flow-based domain based on an assumed distribution of forecast errors $\omega_t$.
+The \textit{high res} scenario reaches a share of intermittent renewable generation of 60\%.
+The dispatch of such high RES injections proves challenging when accounting for deviations between the day-ahead market stage and real-time.
+In Section~\ref{ssec:nrel-frm_cc} we propose a chance-constrained formulation for \glspl{frm}, that reduce the flow-based domain based on an assumed distribution of forecast errors $\bm{\omega}_t$.
+Following related publications \cite{dvorkin_chanceconstrained_2020,mieth_risk_2020} we set the system risk-level to $\epsilon=5\%$ and calculate $\bm{\Sigma}_t$ by assuming the standard deviation of each forecast error to be $10\%$ and without correlation among each other.
+Note that if historical data is available $\bm{\Sigma}_t$ can also be estimated directly from this data.

 The results in the previous section illustrate the trade-off between permissive capacity allocation and increased congestion management, which can be desirable depending of the associated cost.
 However, the cost for congestion management will change, and presumably increase, if the real-time availability is subject to forecast errors.
-For the numerical experiment we take a closer look at the \textit{FBMC$^+$} scenario, as it provides the larges trading capacities and would be subject the largest impact of forecast errors.
+For this numerical experiment we take a closer look at the \textit{FBMC$^+$} scenario, as it provides the largest trading capacities and is most sensitive to forecast errors.

-Including \glspl{frm}, denoted as \textit{FBMC$^+$ CC} will, in a deterministic case, lead to lower capacities allocated to the market and extension to higher cost in congestion management compared to the \textit{FBMC$^+$} scenario without \glspl{frm}.
-To evaluate the impact of forecast errors that occur in real time, congestion management is run multiple times for both \textit{FBMC$^+$ CC} and \textit{FBMC$^+$} subject to randomized real-time deviations $\omega$ that follow a normal distribution with a relative standard deviation of 10\% from expected in-feed.
-The generator response $\alpha$, that is an endogenous result from the chance constraint formulation, is used for both scenarios to calculate the generator response real-time deviations.
-The numeric results are obtained from 20 full-year runs, with hourly independent real-time deviations.
+We consider the case \textit{FBMC$^+$ CC} that now includes risk-aware \glspl{frm} into the \textit{FBMC$^+$} case by solving \eqref{eqs:cc_economic_dispspatch} in the day-ahead market clearing stage.
+As discussed in Section~\ref{ssec:nrel-frm_cc} above, this will reduce the transfer capacities that are allocated to the market.
+To evaluate the impact of forecast errors that occur in real time on congestion management, the final FBMC stage is then run 20 times for both \textit{FBMC$^+$ CC} and \textit{FBMC$^+$} using outcomes of $\bm{\omega}_t$ drawn from the distribution described above.

+The generator response $\bm{\alpha}_t$, that is an endogenous result from the chance constraint formulation, is used for both scenarios to calculate the generator response real-time deviations.
+The numeric results are obtained from 20 full-year runs, with hourly independent real-time deviations, leading to a total of 7,300 computed daily scenarios.